dreiklangdev/Scilab-RL-goalderivative/README.md

 achieving states that are not only close, but are also expected to be closer in the next states, will be rewarded higher - their *goaldynamics* are more favorable.
 On the other hand, achieving states that are only statically close, or even moving away, will be rewarded lower.
 However, such a frequent rewarding enables *reward hacking*, where the agent might oscillate between moving closer and farther from the goal without actually reaching the goal, i.e. the converged policy is not the optimal policy, let alone a successful one.
-With a **conjunctive goalkinematic potential**
+With a **conjunctive goalkinematic potential (CGP)**

 $$
 \Phi_{conj}(s) =